Riverdale's Vanessa Morgan Marries MLB Star Michael Kopech

 "We both knew the first day we met that 'this is it' and I'm so excited that today officially starts our forever," Morgan told E!
 News exclusively.
 "Today, I vowed to love my best friend for a lifetime and it was a day spent with those we love in a room filled with endless love.
 I can't wait to spend the rest of my life with him."

 Morgan and the MLB star got engaged over the Fourth of July weekend last year.
-Michael, who previously dated Kim Zolciak-Biermann's daughter Brielle Biermann, proposed in front of a waterfall near the Grand Canyon.
+Kopech, who previously dated Kim Zolciak-Biermann's daughter Brielle Biermann, proposed in front of a waterfall near the Grand Canyon.

 Morgan and Kopech met via social media a couple of years ago.
 She saw him on her Instagram explore page and said he's her "dream guy," E!
 News has learned.
 She then followed him on twitter and he immediately followed her back.
 A couple of weeks later, he DMed her.
 They spoke for a few months and then finally decided to meet in Chicago in June 2018.